-List of Online Candy Stores
+List of Online Candy Stores (1-5)

 4. Yummies Candy and Nuts: Take a walk down memory lane at Yummies.
 This Maine-based store sells classics, hard-to-find items, plus locally created fudge, jams, and jellies.
-They specialize in historic/nostalgic candy arrangements and individual items.
+They specialize in historical/nostalgic candy arrangements and individual items.

 7. Richardson’s Candy Kitchen: The owners do it all themselves every day.
 The store sells caramels, fudge, truffles, cordials, and hundreds of other handmade delicacies.

 10. Papabubble: Candy is art at this New York-based, Spain-inspired candy specialty shop.
-The workers make all sorts of shapes out of candy in dozens of flavors.
+The workers make all sorts of shapes out of candy in dozens of different flavors.
 Not the typical candy store, but a one-of-a-kind place for those who appreciate the novelty.